sim-sg/group-matcher/README.md

 Repo dedicated to hosting all code and files associated with grouping students into groups based on configurable constraints and CSV format.

 ## Example usage:
-With Python 3.x installed, use:
+With Python 3.x installed, run:

 `python run.py configs/group_matching_template.py /path/to/matching_form_responses.csv`